-The Apple Public CA archives are backed up to a separate Apple data center facility.
+The Apple Public CA archives are backed up to storage in a different, geographically separated, Apple owned or controlled facility or service.

 5.5.5.
 Requirements for Time-Stamping of Records

 The systems hosting the archived data automatically timestamp archive records as they are created.
 System time is synchronized using the Network Time Protocol (NTP).
 Cryptographic time-stamping of archive records is not performed.